I-Stem/science/README.md

 A combination of multiple datasets was used to train and fine-tune the above mentioned models and evaluate their performance, some of them were publically available like -
 ### PubLayNet
-It's a large dataset of document images, of which the layout is annotated with both bounding boxes and polygonal segmentations.
+PubLayNet is a large dataset of document images from PubMed Central Open Access Subset.
+Each document’s layout is annotated with both bounding boxes and polygonal segmentations.
 Refer to this link ([link](https://github.com/ibm-aur-nlp/PubLayNet)) to read more about the dataset and accessing it.
 ### PRImA Layout Analysis Dataset
 This dataset has been created primarily for the evaluation of layout analysis (physical and logical) methods.
 It contains realistic documents with a wide variety of layouts, reflecting the various challenges in layout analysis.
 Refer to this link ([link](https://www.primaresearch.org/dataset/)) to read more about the dataset and accessing it.

-We even came up with our own dataset for more robust evaluation based on our use cases, this dataset was genrated in a semi-supervised way and can be found at ([link](https://github.com/I-Stem/ocr_dataset/)).
-Contact info@inclusivestem.org for permission to use this dataset.
+These two datasets were mostly used for pre-training, in addition to them we came up with our own dataset for fine-tuning the models to our specfic use case.
+Consisting of thousands of pages, from a variety of input sources covering academic papers, handouts, text books, notes etc.  However, since this dataset contains some images that are not in the public domain, we only have permission to use and share them for research purposes.
+Please contact us if you would like to access that dataset with appropriate justification by sending us an email to info@inclusivestem.org .

+## Weights and Parameters

+The model weights and the configuration files for pre-trained Faster-RCNN and Mask-RCNN models on PubLayNet can be downloaded from ([link](https://github.com/ibm-aur-nlp/PubLayNet/tree/master/pre-trained-models/)).

+The config file for the prima trained mask rcnn model can be downloaded from ([link](https://www.dropbox.com/s/yc92x97k50abynt/config.yaml?dl=1))

 ## Platforms